adriannaluz/data-analysis_portfolio/customer_segmentation/README.md

 > I decided to do a separated analysis on the returned transactions and the ones with price equal than zero.
 Therefore, the conclusions below will refer to a new dataset created by extracting the negative quantity data and the price equal to zero data.

 - A total of 4334 customers were purchasing more than 18K invoices with around 3600 different products
-- The best seller item in the whole dataset is also the most return one.
 - United Kingdom is the country with the highest number of purchases and Saudi Arabia with the lowest
+- - The best seller item in the whole dataset is also the most return one

 ### Sales related findings